|

 Allies”, The Washington Post, 13 October 2012.
 Students attending the Central Party School

-but use the time at the school to cultivate relationships that might further
+communism but use the time at the school to cultivate relationships that

 September 2012.
 The lack of